EmmanuelDemey/trainings-v2/accessibility-backmarket/pages/form.md

 * If you need to implement a dynamic autocomplete (with data coming from the server for example),
 * you need to follow the **Combobox Pattern** from the WAI ARIA Authoring Practices Guide
 * https://www.w3.org/WAI/ARIA/apg/patterns/combobox/

+---
+layout: cover
+---

+# PW : Add a Shipping form on your third page